How to install mulch

 When is the best time to apply mulch?

-The best times to apply mulch are in the spring or fall when plants are actively growing.
-This helps the mulch retain moisture and insulate plant roots.
+The best time to apply mulch is in the spring or fall when plants are actively growing.
+This helps the mulch retain moisture and protect roots during the hot summer months or cold winter.

 Connect with certified professionals in your area